thoughtspot/thoughtspot.github.io/_end-user/search/about-charts.md

 Example of multiple measures on the y-axis of a stacked column chart.

-Charts which support multiple measures on the y-axis:
+The folloing charts support multiple measures on the y-axis:
 * Column
 * Stacked Column
 * Bar